Between Sheets and Words

 — You showing up like this, after months, and thinking you can say things like that.

-Rafael set his own cup down beside hers and took a step forward, closing the distance between them.
+Rafael set his own cup beside hers and took a step forward, closing the distance between them.
 Clara instinctively retreated, but the counter stopped her.
 He didn’t touch her.
 Not yet.
-But he was close enough for her to feel the heat of his body, to see the way his chest rose and fell with his breathing, to notice how his eyes roamed her face as if trying to solve a puzzle.
+But he was close enough for her to feel the heat of his body, to see the way his chest rose and fell with his breath, to notice how his eyes roamed her face as if trying to solve a puzzle.

 — I didn’t come here to play games, Clara — he said, his voice low, almost a whisper. — I came because I can’t pretend I don’t miss you anymore.
-Because every time I start a new project, it’s your name that comes to mind.
+Because every time I start a project, it’s your name that comes to mind.
 Because every time I see a beautiful house, I wonder how you would design it.
 Because I dream about you.
 About us.

 Clara closed her eyes for a second, trying to control the wave of emotions threatening to overflow.
 When she opened them again, Rafael was even closer, his warm breath mingling with hers.